HumanCellAtlas/dcp-cli/README.rst

 Code Generation
 ---------------
 These python bindings have to be regenerated to reflect any api changes.
-To regenerate these, run `make bindings.` Only package maintainers should run this command and publish new package versions.
+To regenerate these, run `make bindings`.
+Only package maintainers should run this command and publish new package versions.

 Installation
 ------------